If there is one part of your body that makes or breaks your physique, it is your glutes.

 Do not skimp on sleep or you will not maximize the size of your glutes.
 I was that lifter in my younger days and he does not grow.

 While sleep is directly related to better glute gains, living a low stress life is just as important.
-If you waste energy on frivolous things in life you will be going nowhere fast.
+In other words if you waste energy on frivolous things in life you will be going nowhere fast.

 Have you ever seen someone who is always stressed out?
 They look worn out, weathered, and they seem to be on the edge most of the time.